-There are lots of variations in end-user platforms (ie. devices) that mobile games should support (for sake of revenue generation) and ever increasing complexity in games that need to be tested on those end user devices in every release.
-If you come up with a bad release, you’ll drive big chunk of gamers out – and that has a direct impact on your revenue.
+There are lots of variations in end-user platforms (ie. devices) that mobile games should support (for sake of revenue generation) and ever-increasing complexity in games that need to be tested on those end-user devices in every release.
+If you come up with a bad release, you’ll drive a big chunk of gamers out – and that has a direct impact on your revenue.

-With larger game publishers it’s very common to build large internal game testing labs with full test automation, great devops practices around it – or alternatively – outsource all of that the expert.
-However, that expert still should be one that goes the mobile devops path, using test automation, real devices and making efficient process that cumulates as a higher quality game.
+With larger game publishers it’s very common to build large internal game testing labs with full test automation, great DevOps practices around it – or alternatively – outsource all of that the expert.
+However, that expert still should be one that goes the mobile DevOps path, using test automation, real devices and making an efficient process that cumulates as a higher quality game.

 The Most Critical Mobile DevOps Tools for Mobile Games

 Continuous Integration and Deployment

 The use of automation is already in the core of how developers build their software.
 Companies rely on continuous integration tools (like Jenkins) that bring easiness, clarity and result-driven execution for all steps: development, testing and deployment.